to TO THE WEDDING GUIDE

 While most couples prefer the Summer or Fall look, your session can take place in any season/month.
 Just keep in mind what type of "look" you are wanting so we can make sure the scenery matches your vision or activities.

 Here are a few things to keep in mind during each season:

 If you’re planning to take your engagement photos during the winter, keep in mind that if your session takes place in the evening, we could begin shooting as early as 3:45pm to catch the sunset.
 I recommend dressing in layers so that in between photos you can warm up.
 Make sure you bring a little extra makeup and tissues in case your nose begins running.
 Hand warmers are a must as well!

-If your wedding is local, save the dates should be sent between 6 and 8 months before the wedding.
+If your wedding is local, save-the-dates should be sent out about 6 and 8 months before the wedding.
 For a destination wedding, you’ll want to send them out 8 to 10 months before the wedding.

-If you’re hoping to use your engagement photos for your save the dates, I recommend scheduling your session at least two months before you plan to send out your save-the-dates.
-Between inclement weather, editing, designing your save-the-dates and printing, two months is generally a safe amount of time to make sure your images and cards are ready.
+If you’re hoping to use your engagement photos for your save-the-dates, I recommend scheduling your session at least two months before you plan to send out your save-the-dates.
+This gives you plenty of time between inclement weather, me editing your images and you designing your save-the-dates.

 North-central, INdiana ENGAGEMENT LOCATIONS